Chen-Tianao/my-academic-page/content/project/Teaching Practicum/Principle and Design of Medical Devices/index.md

   In the pre-exploration, we have not only verified that the fireproof microcapsules developed by our team can remain stable in the electrolyte (30 days), but have also conducted experiments on small batteries (aluminum-plastic film batteries, 3.2V-40Ah) and achieved good fire-extinguishing results.

-## Notes
-  The content of this article is derived from a number of literature, please correct any inaccuracies.